 If you want to change or cancel PAWS and/or if you sell your property, you can:

-If you are cancelling your participation in PAWS, please advise the Revenue Branch in writing by the first of the month in order to provide enough time for the regular withdrawal to be cancelled before the next payment date.
+If you are cancelling your participation in PAWS, please advise the Revenue Branch in writing by the last business day of the month prior to the instalment dates for the regular withdrawal to be cancelled before the next payment date.

 Prepayments received up until the cancellation date will remain attached to the property tax account.

-If you have sold your property you MUST cancel your PAWS payment by notifying the Revenue Branch (either in writing or by emailing us at firstname.lastname@example.org ) on or before the first of the month to stop the withdrawal on the tenth.
+If you have sold your property you MUST cancel your PAWS payment by notifying the Revenue Branch (either in writing or by emailing us at email@example.com) on or before the last day business day of the month prior to stop the withdrawal on the tenth.
 The sale of the property does not automatically stop the PAWS payment.